-- 3.6 Actuarial Projections-The actuary should produce year-by-year projections of Program operations, highlighting when there is a risk that the Program will be unable to pay benefits when due at any time during the valuation period.
-In doing so, the actuary should take into account the following: - 3.6.1 Actuarial Method-The actuary should select an actuarial method for computing and summarizing estimates of Program cost and Program income consistent with the financing mechanism.
+3.6 Actuarial Projections-The actuary should produce year-by-year projections of Program operations.
+In doing so, the actuary should take into account the following:

+3.6.1 Actuarial Method-The actuary should select an actuarial method for computing and summarizing estimates of Program cost or Program income consistent with the financing mechanism.
 If alternative financing mechanisms are valued, the actuary should select actuarial methods that are flexible enough to permit these valuations and provide consistent comparison of the alternative financing mechanisms.